-In Foundation Stage, parents will be informed of the graphemes/phonemes and tricky words that the children are learning in school as they are learnt in lessons.
-Starting in the autumn term and continuing all year, the main emphasis is on reading at home.
-This should be done in two ways: -
+In Foundation Stage, parents will be informed of the phonemes and high frequency words that the children are learning in school as they are learnt in lessons or at the child's pace.
+Starting in the Autumn Term and continuing all year, the main emphasis is on reading at home.
+This should be done in two ways:-